Managing cancer is overwhelming and scary for patients and their families. We hope you find these resources for cancer patients helpful.

 American Cancer Society

 This non-profit provides information based on cancer type or a wide variety of topics.
-You can find a local support group, or join on-line groups and message boards.
+You can find a local support group, or join online groups and message boards.
+Additionally, the organization operates Hope Lodge and has arrangements with hotels to provide free or low-cost housing to patients and family caregivers traveling for treatment.
 The information on the site is available in Spanish; written materials are available in several Asian languages.
 There is a hotline available 24/7 (800-227-2345) with specialists who can answer a wide variety of questions related to cancer, insurance, employment rights and more.

 Association of Cancer Online Resources

 This site provides access to 142 disease specific groups where patients and caregivers can discuss clinical and non-clinical issues with other patients and families.
 Topics include patient and caregiver experience, psychosocial issues, research, clinical trials, side effects, and more.

 This non-profit offers cancer support and tips for cancer survivors and caregivers.
 The website provides links to information on a variety of topics, including financial resources, insurance information, and hospice resources.
 Use the online database to find an oncology social worker in your area.

 This website is run by the American Society of Clinical Oncology (ASCO), a professional organization for oncology doctors.
 The site provides information on a wide variety of topics, including information on specific cancers, navigating cancer care, coping with cancer, research and advocacy and survivorship.
 Additionally, you can search for cancer doctors.
 Information is available in Spanish.